Two subtle problems with over-representation analysis

 Expression data preparation

 To quantify the effect of these two problems on RNA-seq based enrichment analysis, data from seven transcriptomic studies were downloaded from DEE2 using the getDEE2 R/Bioconductor package [19].
+The criteria for selection included human as the species, presence in the DEE2 database, passing most DEE2 quality control measures, a simple control-case experiment design with two or three replicates per group, and with 50 or more differentially expressed genes (FDR<0.05).
 Raw data for these seven studies are available from NCBI Sequence Read Archive under the accession numbers SRP128998, SRP038101, SRP037718, SRP096177, SRP097759, SRP253951 and SRP068733 [20–25].
 For each dataset, kallisto (v0.43.1) [26] transcript counts were aggregated to the gene level.
 Genes with fewer than 10 reads per sample on average were removed from downstream analysis.
 Remaining genes passing this selection were included in the background gene set.
 Differential expression analysis was conducted with DESeq2 v1.44.0 [27], with genes identified by their Ensembl identifiers.
 Gene symbols were then fetched using biomaRt v2.60.0, based on Ensembl version 112 [28].
+Descriptive information of the seven datasets is provided in Table 1.

 Examining the background problem using real transcriptome data